slalom-consulting-ltd/terraform-guidelines/README.md

 ## State

 Using remote state is not optional, use a [locking state bucket](https://registry.terraform.io/modules/JamesWoolfenden/statebucket/aws/0.0.15) or use the free state management layer in Terraform Enterprise.
-The new free tier is worth a look.
+This new free tier is worth a look.

 ## Layout

-As your mandating use of the standard pre-commit, **Terraform fmt** is always run on git commit.
+Mandate the use of the standard pre-commit, using that the command **Terraform fmt** is always run on Git commit.
 End of problem.

 ## Protecting Secrets